LinkedSoftwareDependencies/Components-Generator.js/README.md

-       -e jsonld               Extension for components files (without .), defaults to 'jsonld' -i ignore-classes.json  Relative path to an optional file with class names to ignore -r prefix               Optional custom JSON-LD module prefix --debugState            If a 'componentsjs-generator-debug-state.json' file should be created with debug information --help                  Show information about this command
+       -e jsonld               Extension for components files (without .), defaults to 'jsonld' -i ignore-classes.json  Relative path to an optional file with class names to ignore -r prefix               Optional custom JSON-LD module prefix --lenient               If unsupported language features must produce a warning instead of an error --debugState            If a 'componentsjs-generator-debug-state.json' file should be created with debug information --help                  Show information about this command
 ```